thpts/draft-peterson-dot-dhcp/draft-peterson-dot-dhcp.md

    option.

 DNS Servers:
- : One or more IPv6 addresses of the DNS servers.
+ : One or more IPv6 addresses of DNS servers.
 The number of addresses is determined by the Length field.
 That is, the number of addresses is equal to (Length - 1) / 2.